-- 7.2 The ECC had noted the need for greater understanding of the concept and need for harmonisation in the signing of the HCM4A Agreement by SADC Member States if the implementation of the Agreement is to be effective.
+- 7.1 Cross Border Frequency Coordination will abide by the Harmonised Calculation Method for Africa (HCM4A) Agreement.
+This follows the 3rd CRASA AGM that agreed that CRASA should implement the Cross Border Frequency Coordination Harmonised Calculation Method for Africa (HCM4A) Agreement. - 7.2 The ECC had noted the need for greater understanding of the concept and need for harmonisation in the signing of the HCM4A Agreement by SADC Member States if the implementation of the Agreement is to be effective.
 The ECC, therefore, agreed to convene a workshop on HCM4A and requested the CRASA Members to consider signing the agreement.
-These activities were part of the Frequency Planning Sub Committee (FPSC) Operations Plan 2015/16. - 7.3 At the 5th CRASA AGM, Swakopmund, Namibia 07-08 April 2016 [7], the subject of Cross Border Frequency Coordination using the Harmonised Calculation Method for Africa (HCM4A) was discussed in detail, following similar efforts in Europe.
-The Resolution CRASA/AGM/15.16/07 stipulates, "The AGM urged CRASA Members to prioritise the motivation to their administrations who are yet to indicate their interest to sign the Harmonised Calculation Method for Africa (HCM4A), to do so as soon as possible". - 7.3.1 Therefore, coordination would follow the HCM4A as detailed in Sub-Saharan Africa Assessment Report on Harmonization of ICT Policies in Sub-Saharan Africa (HIPSSA). - 7.4 A harmonized calculation method (HCM4A) brings these benefits - 7.4.1 Based on HCM Agreement used in Europe - 7.4.2 Optimize spectrum usage; - 7.4.3 Prevent harmful interferences; - 7.4.4 Confer an adequate protection for stations; - 7.4.5 Define technical provisions and administrative procedures; - 7.4.6 Quick assignment of preferential frequencies; - 7.4.7 Transparent decisions through agreed assessment procedures; - 7.4.8 Quick assessment of interference through data exchange - 7.5 HCM4A involves all 4 sub regions of Africa.
-This means the HCM4A projects includes performing a survey and a comparative analysis of existing administrative and technical procedures related to bilateral and multilateral cross-border frequency coordination agreements across the 4 geographical sub-regions as defined by the African Union (AU), namely, - 7.5.1 Central Africa [Burundi, Central African Republic, Chad, Congo, Democratic Republic of Congo, Equatorial Guinea, Gabon, Sao Tome, and Principe]; - 7.5.2 East Africa [Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Mauritius, Rwanda, Seychelles, Somalia, Sudan, Tanzania, Uganda]; - 7.5.3 Southern Africa [Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe];
+These activities were part of the Frequency Planning Sub Committee (FPSC) Operations Plan 2015/16. - 7.3 At the 5th CRASA AGM, Swakopmund, Namibia 07-08 April 20168, the subject of Cross Border Frequency Coordination using the Harmonised Calculation Method for Africa (HCM4A) was discussed in detail, following similar efforts in Europe.
+The Resolution CRASA/AGM/15.16/07 stipulates, "The AGM urged CRASA Members to prioritise the motivation to their administrations who are yet to indicate their interest to sign the Harmonised Calculation Method for Africa (HCM4A), to do so as soon as possible". - 7.3.1 Therefore, coordination would follow the HCM4A as detailed in Sub-Saharan Africa Assessment Report on Harmonization of ICT Policies in Sub-Saharan Africa9 (HIPSSA). - 7.4 A harmonised calculation method (HCM4A) brings these benefits - 7.4.1 Based on HCM Agreement used in Europe - 7.4.2 Optimise spectrum usage; - 7.4.3 Prevent harmful interferences; - 7.4.4 Confer an adequate protection for stations;